arm-developer-tools/windowsperf/wperf-driver/README.md

 ```

 # Kernel Driver Installation

-Kernel driver can be installed and removed on ARM64 machine with DevCon command.
+Kernel drivers can be installed and removed on ARM64 machines with DevCon command.

+Please note that we now release `WindowsPerf` with the signed Kernel driver `wperf-driver`.
+This driver can be installed on all ARM64 machines without tempering with SecureBoot or other critical security settings.
+Please refer to [releases](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/releases) to get the latest stable driver and user space application.

 First change directory to directory where your `wperf-driver` files (`wperf-driver.cat`, `wperf-driver.inf`, and `wperf-driver.sys`) are: